Eggnog-ish Warm Milk To Help You Fall Asleep

 This is a longwinded way of saying that the recipes I developed below are a way to add a little fun to a dark gloomy time of year, and may, just may help you fall asleep.

-One last suggestion: aim to drink your hot beverage at least an hour before bed.
-It can bring on the night sweats if you drink it too close to bedtime (and make you get up in the middle of the night).
+One last suggestion: if you suffer from night sweats - aim to drink your hot beverage at least an hour before bed. drinking it too closely to bedtime can bring on night sweats (and make you get up in the middle of the night).

 I’ve created a dairy version and vegan version of this drink.
 As I am not a dietitian, I ran the recipes by Krista Cumming, who is a registered nutritionist and all-round sleep improver specialist for menopausal women and got the thumbs up approval.
 (You can read my interview with her here).
 Enjoy and sweet dreams!

-• 6 oz 2% organic milk will give it a better mouth feel and taste richer, but if you don’t have it 1% will work too.
+- 6 oz 2% organic milk (2% will give it a better mouth feel and taste richer, but if you don’t have it 1% will work too) or non-dairy milk

-• ½ tbsp cream (optional), ghee or coconut oil
+- ½ tbsp cream (optional), ghee, coconut oil or raw cocoa butter

-Heat milk to a simmer, add the ashwagandha powder and cream and spices.
+Heat milk to a simmer, add the ashwagandha powder (if using), cream or other fat, and spices.
 Let simmer for 5 minutes.

 Remove from heat, add maple syrup or honey if using, and rum extract.
 Whisk for froth (optional), pour into mug sprinkle with a dash of nutmeg and enjoy.

-Heat milk to a simmer, add the ashwagandha powder and oil and spices.
+Heat milk to a simmer, add the ashwagandha powder (if using), cream or other fat, and spices.
 Let simmer for 5 minutes.

 *I know there is a ton of evidence out there that you should not take sleeping pills, even over the counter ones, but sometimes we are in situations where we need to sleep – even if it’s not perfect.